unwriter/datacash/README.md

 }
 datacash.build(tx, function(err, tx) {
   /**
-  * res contains the generated transaction object, powered by bitcoincash.js
+  * res contains the generated transaction object, powered by bitcore-lib-cash
-  * You can check it out at https://github.com/bitcoincashjs/bitcoincashjs/blob/master/src/transaction/transaction.js
+  * You can check it out at https://github.com/bitpay/bitcore-lib-cash/blob/master/lib/transaction/transaction.js
   * Some available methods you can call on the tx object are:
   * 1. tx.toString() => Export as string
   * 2. tx.toObject() => Inspect the transaction as JSON object